rails/rails/guides/source/form_helpers.md

 <input id="person_address_city" name="person[address][city]" type="text" value="New York"/>
 ```

-will result in the `params` hash being
+The above will result in the `params` hash being

 ```ruby
 { 'person' => { 'address' => { 'city' => 'New York' } } }